study-groups/.github/profile/README.md

 # Study Groups for Data Science

-In 2018-2020 dozens of workgroups at Thinkful and on various Discord channels were created where we engaged in 6-week project-based meetups.
-This collection of 20+ repos is a result of that work.
+This collection of 20+ repos is a result of work I led at Thinkful from 2018-2020.
 As of fall 2022, many remain active.

 ### Data science
 - [ds-study-group](https://github.com/study-groups/ds-study-group): fundamentals of data science